The Virginia Code includes several odd and interesting laws.

 Sometimes, these laws are there for a very specific purpose.
 In other cases, they may simply be holdovers from previous decades.

-While preparing articles for our Knowledge Base, we often come across strange code sections which may require explaining.
+While preparing articles for our Knowledge Base, we often come across strange code sections that may require explaining.

 Below, we’ll outline the 9 sections we’ve found to be the most interesting.